UMD-CS-STICs/389Lspring18/codelabs/codelab-01/README.md

 ### Due Date

-This codelab is due on *Thursday, Febuary 1st at 11:59:59PM*.
+This codelab is due on *Thursday, February 1st at 11:59:59PM*.

 ### Goal